In this article

 - Managing risk by diversifying fund types

-With more than 8,750 mutual funds available today, selecting ones to include in your portfolio is a tricky business.1 Overwhelmed by the sheer number of funds, new investors understandably may be confused.
+With thousands of mutual funds available today, selecting ones to include in your portfolio is a tricky business.
+Overwhelmed by the sheer number of funds, new investors understandably may be confused.
 People invest in mutual funds mainly because they don't have time to examine thousands of individual securities, yet selecting specific mutual funds may not be any easier.

 True, picking the "right" funds for you will take some time.
 But once you have some understanding of the different fund categories that determine the kinds of securities that fund managers select for their funds, the industry's messy and seemingly endless differentiation will often clarify itself.
 You can then devise a mutual fund investment strategy that will be appropriate for you, bearing in mind your risk tolerance, investment objectives, time horizon, and ability to manage fluctuations in the value of your portfolio.